 Service Delivery

 The Susan McKinnon Foundation has a vision for Australia’s publicly funded services to be world class.
-Public servants who manage frontline services need to be empowered and incentivised to deliver better outcomes for taxpayers and users of government services, delivering excellent value for money for governments.
+Public servants who manage frontline services need to be empowered and incentivised to deliver better outcomes for taxpayers and users of government services, delivering excellent value for money for governments and better outcomes for service users and communities.

 Expectations about public service delivery are changing.
 While the non-market public services sector may have traditionally been perceived as a passive vehicle for delivery, increasingly the expectation is that it improves and reforms over time.
 Politicians and public servants want to save money, deliver value, and restore public trust – and want to know how.
-The latest Productivity Commission report argues that Australia urgently needs to realise productivity gains in the non-market, human services sector.
+The Productivity Commission’s 2023 Advancing Prosperity report argues that Australia urgently needs to realise productivity gains in the non-market, human services sector.

 In partnership with Prof Gary Sturgess AM, SMF has been studying success stories in the delivery of public services (e.g. a prison, statewide pathology service), where NSW public servants have delivered greatly improved services at a significantly lower cost to government.
 These improvements have been achieved through taking a ‘business unit approach’, with a focus on delegated authority but also increased accountability of frontline management.
 We are using insights derived from this research as a basis for government engagement and a platform for influencing a strategy to drive productivity improvements in service delivery.